Vietnam dissident's daughter calls on Melania Trump for help

 Despite sweeping economic reform and increasing openness to social change, media censorship remains tight in Vietnam and criticism of the Communist state is not tolerated.

-Trump is set to attend the APEC forum in the seaside resort of Danang, besides making an official visit to Vietnam.
+Trump is scheduled to attend the APEC forum in the seaside resort of Danang as well as making an official visit to Vietnam.

-“International donors and trade partners need to step up pressure on the country’s leaders to improve its abysmal rights record, and the APEC summit is a good moment to start,” said Brad Adams, Asia director of Human Rights Watch.
+“International donors and trade partners need to step up pressure on the country’s leaders to improve its abysmal rights record, and the APEC Summit is a good moment to start,” said Brad Adams, Asia director at Human Rights Watch.